Jeremiah: ca 650-570BC

 Jeremiah was the son of a Jewish priest.
 He was born in Anathoth about three miles from Jerusalem and lived during the reign of five kings of Judah.
 His prophetic ministry started around 626 BC.
-He is often referred to as the “Weeping Prophet” because of his writings, the books of Jeremiah and Lamentations.
+He is often referred to as the “Weeping Prophet” because of his repentance, doom and punishment writings, the books of Jeremiah and Lamentations.

 Throughout Jeremiah’s ministry, he watched the demise of God’s law, the return of the people to idolatry and the destruction of Jerusalem.
 He vehemently warned of the consequences of turning away from God but to no avail.

 When King Zedekiah sent a message to Jeremiah asking for his prayers, Jeremiah replied, “The Lord God of Israel says, ‘Give a message to the king of Judah who sent you to ask me to help him.
 Tell him, the army of Pharaoh that was on its way to help you will go back home to Egypt.
 Then the Babylonian forces will return.
 They will attack the city and will capture it and burn it down’.
 (Jeremiah 37:7-8)

 Soon after, when Jeremiah tried to leave the city to tend to family business, he was arrested by an officer, accused of desertion, flogged and imprisoned at the house of Jonathan, a scribe.
 When King Zedekiah sought further guidance from Jeremiah, he agreed to his transfer to the courtyard guardhouse because of fears that he would be killed and ordered that he be given a loaf of bread each day until all the bread in the city was gone.